 Though some fish will require special cooking times, the general method developed by the Canadian Department of Fisheries is the one that most people in the world seem to have adopted:

-- 10 minutes per inch of fish cooked on a grill, in a frying pan, baked, etc.
+- 10 minutes per 2 to 3 cm (inch) of fish cooked on a grill, in a frying pan, baked, etc.

-- 15 minutes per inch of fish cooked in a sauce
+- 15 minutes per 2 to 3 cm (inch) of fish cooked in a sauce

-- 20 minutes per inch of frozen fish
+- 20 minutes per 2 to 3 cm (inch) of frozen fish

-The "per inch" refers to the fish at its thickest part.
-Using this rule for a 3/4 inch salmon:
+This rule refers to the fish at its thickest part.
+Using this rule for a 2 cm (¾ inch) salmon:

-- cooking it in a sauce takes approx. 11 minutes;
+- cooking it in a sauce takes approximately 11 minutes;

-- cooking it from frozen takes approx 15 minutes.
+- cooking it from frozen takes approximately 15 minutes.